mootools/mootools-forge/README.md

 ##### Rewriting
 If you are getting redirect loops (errors in your error log like `Request exceeded the limit of internal redirects`), make sure you have your `DocumentRoot` set up right, or uncomment the `RewriteBase` line in `<project>/web/.htaccess`.

+##### XSLT errors
+If you are getting errors like `Could not perform XLST transformation.
+Make sure PHP has been compiled/configured to support XSLT.` (when generating database classes or creating database tables) make sure you have a version of PHP with XSL support.
+In Debian or Ubuntu you'll have to install the `php5-xsl` package.